The popular Las Fallas festival in Valencia, Spain… some people love it, others can’t run far enough away from it.

 Useful Resources to Find Out What’s Going on During Las Fallas

-But, the closer you get to the actual days of Las Fallas, the more information you will be able to find online about what’s going on.
+But, the closer you get to the actual days of the Las Fallas festival, the more information you will be able to find online about what’s going on.
 In English, these are the resources I find useful to figure out what exactly is happening during Las Fallas:

 - The Facebook Page “Las Fallas Valencia Information For English Speaking Visitors“

 - Fallasfromvalencia.com – They have a calendar with exact times of all the main events

 Every year there are more apps available for Las Fallas.
 So far I haven’t found one I can really recommend but appValencia probably gave me the best information and has a map of the locations of (most of) the fallas throughout the city.